 EBU Lockdown League

-The Lockdown League has been running since the start of the Covid-19 pandemic in March 2020, with a new season every month, and is about to start Season 8.
+The Lockdown League has been running since the start of the Covid-19 pandemic in March 2020, with a new season every month.

 The unique feature of RealBridge is that it uses your computer’s audio and video to simulate live play at a table, so you can see your partner and opponents.
 If you don’t have video or audio you can still play in the more usual online manner, communicating by text.

 In addition to our Social Bridge games described below, RealBridge is used widely by teachers, EBU clubs, and EBU events, from small club games, to our flagship events, for example, the Easter Festival.